Microlocal Analysis of Quantum Fields on Curved Spacetimes: Hadamard states and characteristic Cauchy problem

-\section{Hadamard states and characteristic Cauchy problem}
+\chapter{Hadamard states and characteristic Cauchy problem}

-\init In this section we describe a different construction of Hadamard states which relies on the use of {\em characteristic cones} and is due to Moretti \cite{Mo1, Mo2}.
+\init In this chapter we describe a different construction of Hadamard states which relies on the use of {\em characteristic cones} and is due to Moretti \cite{Mo1, Mo2}.
 The original motivation was to construct a canonical Hadamard state on spacetimes with some asymptotic symmetries.
-The class of spacetimes considered are the ones which are {\em asymptotically flat} at past (or future) {\em null infinity}.
-After a conformal transformation, the original spacetime $(M, g)$ can be considered as the interior of a future light cone $\scri^{-}$, called the {\em past null infinity} in some larger space time $(\tilde{M}, \tilde{g})$, where $\tilde{g}= \Omega^{2}g$ in $M$.
+The class of spacetimes considered are those that are {\em asymptotically flat} at past (or future) {\em null infinity}.
+After a conformal transformation, the original spacetime $(M, g)$ can be regarded as the interior of a future light cone $\scri^{-}$, called the {\em past null infinity} in some larger space time $(\tilde{M}, \tilde{g})$, where $\tilde{g}= \Omega^{2}g$ in $M$.

 Since $\scri^{-}$ is a null hypersurface, any normal vector field to $\scri^{-}$ is also tangent to $\scri^{-}$, so the trace on $\scri^{-}$ of a solution $\phi\in \Sol(P)$ of the Klein-Gordon equation in $M$ consists of a single scalar function.
 The symplectic form on $\Sol(P)$ induces a {\em boundary symplectic form} $q_{\scri^{-}}$ on a space $\cH_{\scri^{-}}$ of scalar functions on $\scri^{-}$.
 One can use this boundary symplectic space as a new phase space and a quasi-free state $\omega_{\scri^{-}}$ on $\CCR^{\rm pol}(\cH_{\scri^{-}}, q_{\scri^{-}})$ induces a quasi-free state $\omega$ on $\CCR(P)$.